-The Land Conservation (Williamson) Act
+The Land Conservation Act

 The California Land Conservation Act of 1965--commonly referred to as the Williamson Act--enables local governments to enter into contracts with private landowners for the purpose of restricting specific parcels of land to agricultural or related open space use.
 In return, landowners receive property tax assessments which are much lower than normal because they are based upon farming and open space uses as opposed to full market value.

-2012 Land Conservation (Williamson) Act Status Report
+Land Conservation Act Maps (PDF)

 Working with the LESA Model

 evaluates agricultural characteristics of specific sites, as indicated in California Environmental Quality Act (CEQA) guidelines.